s3alfisc/summclust/README.md

 #> Max.
 0.2754228
 ```

-To plot the leverage statistics, use the `plot` method
+To visually inspect the leverage statistics, use the `plot` method

 ``` r
 plot(summclust_res, param = c("msp","union"))